Parent-Child Interaction (PCI) Feeding and Teaching Scales

 Is training required?

 - Training is required and available from local instructors around the country and in several locations around the world.
-Contact the Parent-Child Relationship Programs office for instructors near you.
+Contact the Parent-Child Relationship Programs office for instructors near you OR view a list of PCI Instructors who are willing to travel.

 Peer Reviewed Studies